DH101/Team-Council-App/README.md

 # Team-Council-App
 Team council app

-This project was a team project as part of software engineering team project module which I took whilst at university.
+This project was a team project as part of software engineering team project module whilst at university.

 Any files with my name as author is the code I wrote.